The Future of React Native: Interview with Ram N - a Software Engineer at Facebook

-2019 has all the changes to become a turning point in React Native development.
-The community behind the framework is taking great efforts to improve its architecture, performance, and flexibility.
+The community behind the React Native framework is taking great efforts to improve its architecture, performance, and flexibility.

-Here are the main updates of React Native roadmap in 2019 we’re all excited about:
+Here are the main updates of React Native roadmap we’re all excited about:

 To dig deeper into this topic, we’ve decided to take an interview with a trusted React Native expert - Ram N.